Monocentris japonica

-Monocentris japonica, the Japanese pineapplefish, is a pinecone fish of the family Monocentridae, found in the tropical Indo-West Pacific Oceans, at depths between 2 and 100 m and can be found on both rocky and coral reefs.
-The fish is nocturnal and shelters in caves and under ledges during the day.
+Monocentris japonica, the Japanese pineapplefish, is a species of marine ray-finned fish in the pinecone fish family Monocentridae.
+It is found in the tropical Indo-West Pacific, at depths between 2-100 m, where it inhabits rocky and coral reefs.

 Morphology

-The pineconefish is yellow with distinct large scutes outlined in black.
-It has light-producing organs filled with luminescent bacteria on each side of the lower jaw, the purpose of which is not known, but may help it to see at night or to attract prey.
-The fish grows to 17 cm, but is more commonly found up to 12 cm.
+The Japanese pineapplefish is yellow with distinct large scutes outlined in black.
+It has light-producing organs filled with luminescent bacteria on each side of the lower jaw, the purpose of which is not known, but it is conjectured that these may help it to see at night or to attract prey.
+The fish may grow to 17 cm in length, but a length of 12 cm is more common.

-Pinecone fish do not have scales, and are instead covered in scutes.
-Scutes are similar to scales and serve the same function.
-Unlike the scales of fish, which are formed from the epidermis, scutes are formed in the lower vascular layer of the skin and the epidermal element is only the top surface.
-Forming in the living dermis, the scutes produce a horny outer layer, that is superficially similar to that of scales.

-Scute comes from Latin for shield, and can take the form of: